SheetJS/docs.sheetjs.com/docz/docs/03-demos/02-extendscript.md

 - "UXP": This is the current Adobe recommendation for new CC extensions.

-This demo intends to cover the SheetJS-related parts.
+This demo intends to cover parts relevant to SheetJS.
 General setup as well as general Adobe considerations are not covered here.
 A basic familiarity with extension development is assumed.